Learn how to authenticate your Staking Reporting API requests.

 Enjoy Rapid, Scalable, Multi-Protocol Blockchain Access with Ubiquity.

-Once you have your API key, you can use it to authenticate your requests.
-Overall, there are three different methods to authenticate Blockdeamon API Suite API requests, depending on whether you have a new or legacy API key.
+Once you have your API key, you can authenticate your requests.
+Overall, three different methods exist to authenticate Blockdeamon API Suite API requests, depending on whether you have a new or legacy API key.
 Let's have a look at each below.

 The easiest way to authenticate a Blockdeamon API Suite request is via a special query parameter: